-Follow us on
+Wild and Crazy Oregon Coast Weather Moments in Video, Pictures

 Down the road, in Neskowin, the lightning was directly overhead, and created the most thunderous, cataclysmic noise imaginable.

 Above: the overlooks at Manzanita.
 This kind of weather pattern often dominated the summer's warm spells back in 2012.
-Above Manzanita, at the overlooks at Neahkahnie, the offshore layer looked like a haboob – a dust storm that plagued the southwest states a bit this year.
+Above Manzanita, at the overlooks at Neahkahnie, the offshore layer looked like a haboob – a kind of dust storm that can plague the southwest states on occasion.
 In this case, it's a big, fat cloud a ways into the ocean and it became lit up in this most unusual, striking manner.

 Miniature Water Spout on N. Oregon Coast: It's not technically a real water spout, but more like an oceanic version of a dust devil on land.
-Wind gets compressed into a certain area in just the right way and causes this odd little kind of updraft, which causes the already-wacky ocean foam to upwards in circles.
+Wind gets compressed into a certain area in just the right way and causes this odd little kind of updraft, which causes the already-wacky ocean foam to swirl upwards in circles.

 Mostly, this video shows the wild things sea foam can do during even minor Oregon coast storms.
-If there's a lot of (and it's caused by a combo of lots of winds and lots of phytoplankton), it can go flying upwards, looking like snow going the wrong direction.
+If there's a lot of the stuff (and it's caused by a combo of lots of winds and lots of phytoplankton), it can go flying upwards, looking like snow going the wrong direction.

 This was filmed in Arch Cape, near Cannon Beach.